lezneklihp/dsend_project_4/README.md

 In the second phase, I chose those classifiers which were among both the three highest F1 scores and average precision scores for an optimization of the respective hyperparameter settings.
 More specifically, I then applied a sevenfold cross-validated grid-search on the parameters of the LGBMClassifier and the RandomForestClassifier and measured the results with the F1 score.
 I used small adjustments, to the left and right of each parameter, to arrive at the best performing settings.
 Once I had tuned these two classifiers, I ran a test run with the validation dataset (i.e, previously untouched data) to decide on a classifier.
 I finally chose the LGBMClassifier which had both the highest F1 and average precision scores.

-Experimenting with XGBClassifier, LGBMClassifier, & MLPClassifier; Hyperparameter Optimization.
 Time consuming process.
 Testing with optimized models.

   "n F-measure is the harmonic mean of the precision and recall scores, and provides a more robust overall metric of your results." source 3, p182 (naturallanguageannotationformachinelearning)